se2p/ps-wise-2021-program-description/README.md

 ### Console Input

-The console input starts with the char `>` (yes exactly this character!) and it is not terminated by a newline.
+The console input starts with the char `>` (yes exactly this character!), and it is not terminated by a newline.

 ```
 >